GLI Funding Opportunities

 • Must be attending a major regional, national, or international conference.

-• Must have travel authorization from their department prior to travel.
+• Have authorization from their department prior to travel (application will require Director of Graduate Studies approval).

 • Must begin their travel in the year the grant is awarded (grants are awarded per budget year July 1-June 30).